remipassmoilesel/imagej-surf/README.md

 # SURF algorithm for ImageJ

-SURF algorithm created by Eugen Labun, available with Maven.
+SURF algorithm created by Eugen Labun, packaged to be available with Maven.
 All under GNU GPL license, thanks a lot !

 This algorithm is written in pure Java, so it can be used everywhere there is a Java Virtual Machine (tested with OpenJDK)